 - RE320: Frequency Range 45Hz – 18kHZ

-As you can see, there isn’t much difference, but as the RE20 has a broader frequency range, it will be able to register different voices a lot better.
+As you can see, there isn’t much difference, but as the RE20 has a broader frequency range, it will be able to better register different voices.
 So, if you’re the host of an interview podcast or panel show, or if you share your hosting role with another person, the RE20 would be the better option.

-One of the things that make both the RE20 and the RE320 stand out from the crowd is the inclusion of a built-in pop filter.
-If you’re not familiar with what this does, allow us to elaborate a little more.
+One thing that makes both the RE20 and the RE320 stand out from the crowd is the inclusion of a built-in pop filter.
+If you’re unfamiliar with what this does, let us elaborate a little more.

-Creating a recording studio is an expensive affair, so it’s always a little win if you can save some money somewhere!
+Creating a recording studio is expensive, so it’s always a little win if you can save some money somewhere!

 The RE20 and the RE320 both feature a standard, 3-pin XLR port.
 It is used to connect to an audio interface, mixer, or speaker.
 This is a tell-tale sign of a good quality microphone, as it allows you to establish a strong connection at all times.

-There is a slight downside to this, though, as USB ports are becoming increasingly popular as new recording equipment is introduced.
+However, there is a slight downside to this, as USB ports are becoming increasingly popular as new recording equipment is introduced.
 However, it’s not a massive issue, as XLR connections have been around for many years and are unlikely to be entirely phased out any time soon.

-The RE20 is the more expensive option, currently coming in at around $100 more than the RE320.
-However, prices fluctuate all the time, so it may be that they become more evenly matched in the future.
+The RE20 is the more expensive option, currently at around $100 more than the RE320.
+However, prices fluctuate all the time so that they may become more evenly matched in the future.

-Whichever microphone you decided to go for, we’re confident that you’ll be super impressed by the quality of your recordings.
+Whichever microphone you decide to go for, we’re confident you’ll be super impressed by the quality of your recordings.